lamole73/minikube-nfs-test/README.md

 This NFS server should be made available as PV and PVC to be used by pods.
 On this example we just write every 5 seconds on a `file.txt` inside the NFS share.

 ## Setup
+There are 2 options for the nfs server, to run on minikube and to run on docker-compose on the host machine.

+### Setup with NFS on minikube
 Verify minikube is running:
 ```
 labros@beastx:~$ minikube status -p minikube-test